 4. Lean Into Automation

 Automation can be a great way to tackle those “80%” tasks that don’t show up on the deliverable but have to get done anyway.
 For example, time tracking functionality often includes a setting that allows you to send push notifications to remind team members to update their entries.
 Or you could employ time tracking software to take this task off folks’ plates altogether.
-(See our thoughts on 10 Best Time Tracking Software For Companies In 2023.)
+(See our thoughts on the best time tracking software.)

 There are a plethora of automation features that help maintain workflow momentum and boost productivity.
 One simple but effective play is to set up automatic reminders that tasks are due to ensure that key items don’t fall through the cracks.